apache/zeppelin/docs/security/datasource_authorization.md

 <img class="img-responsive" src="../assets/themes/zeppelin/img/docs-img/credential_tab.png" width="180px"/>

 **Entity** can be the key that distinguishes each credential sets.(We suggest that the convention of the **Entity** is `[Interpreter Group].[Interpreter Name]`.)
+Please see [what is interpreter group](../manual/interpreters.html#what-is-interpreter-group) for the detailed information.

 Type **Username & Password** for your own credentials. ex) Mysql user & password of the JDBC Interpreter.